aaliddell/s2cell/README.rst

 License
 -------

-This project is released under the Apache 2.0 License.
+This project is released under the same license as the reference C++ S2 Geometry implementation, namely the Apache 2.0 License.